Ephibbs/flowtoken/README.md

 ## License

-TokenFlow is MIT licensed.
+FlowToken is MIT licensed.
 Please see the LICENSE file for more details.